scgmlz/hugo-theme-scgdoc/exampleSite/content/_index.md

 +++
-title = "Home"
-Description = "No description" layout="landing"
+Description = "Prototype of the Hugo based documentation site" layout="landing"
 +++